Thijs5/dotnet-demo/readme.md

 Entire blogs are written about how to use a specific library or showcasing a new piece of technology.
 Much less is written about how to structure your application.
 In this write-up, we begin at our web layer and build up to a multilayered .NET-application.
-When we're finished we'll be having an application consisting of three main archectural layers:
+When we're finished we'll be having an application consisting of three main architectural layers:
 - Database
 - Services
 - Web API